warpcode/nanorc/README.md

 a [theme].

-The build system will concatenate all `.nanorc` files together, apply the selected (or default) theme and install everything as a bundle to `~/.nanorc`.
-Obviously any customizations should be done in the original source files, as `~/.nanorc` will be overwritten on subsequent builds.
+The build system will concatenate all `.nanorc` files together, apply the theme and install everything as a bundle to `~/.nanorc`.

 [main.nanorc] contains runtime options and key bindings.
 It can be safely deleted or changed according to preference.
 The default bindings try to stay